 Yeah, it’s true.
-I’m a Pakistani.
-Even as a child, I was always perplexed with the unfriendly society and cultural norms of my country.
-I never realized that such an experience would have a strong effect on me and serve as my guiding star.
-With modest beginnings within Pakistan, over these years, I have been actively involved through working in humanitarian sector as a human rights journalist, I only wish I could do much more than my actually contributions.
+I’m a Pakistani, I am a Muslim woman and yet I don’t fit the usual stereotypes people lump Islam’s followers into.
+As far as I remember,, I was always perplexed with the unfriendly society and cultural norms of my country.
+I never realized that such an experience would have a strong effect on me to use my free status on the path of justice!
+I have been actively involved through working in humanitarian sector as a human rights journalist, I only wish I could do much more than my actually contributions.

-Being a woman and being a journalist in a developing country as Pakistan has been rough, challenging, and a fun ride.
+Being a woman and being a journalist in a developing country as Pakistan has been rough, challenging, but very rewarding.
 Most of my career has been spent in on-ground and in field in different situations.

-I feel it’s time to reflect, summarize and publicize my rich-experiences and life as a journalist and thereby birth of this blog.
+I feel it’s time to reflect, summarize and publicly share my life experiences as a as a journalist.

 Include variety of social issues, disasters, emergencies, conflict reporting and women rights issues.
 Additionally, I have been involved in several capacity building initiatives, plus certified trainer on human rights, peace-building and conflict resolution.

-I have been on the move a lot.
-For my work, I extensively traveled within Pakistan.
+For my work, I extensively travel within Pakistan.

 The other countries I traveled for work purposes include: India, Nepal, Afghanistan, Thailand, Iran, Syria, UAE, Jordan, Algeria, Belgium, France, Germany, Italy, Spain, Slovenia and this journey continues.